NEU-CS7295-F21/Assignment--Sugiyama-Layout/README.md

 #### IV.
 Final positioning options, sorted roughly easiest to hardest:

+0. Assign first node in each layer to 0 coordinate and add each subsequent one some separation distance apart.
+Will result in left/top shifting the nodes.
+(Useful for testing.)
 1. Quadratic programming method. _See Sugiyama (2002), pp. 75; Healy & Nikolov (2013), pp. 441._
 2. Priority layout method. _See Sugiyama (2002), pp. 77; Healy & Nikolov (2013), pp. 441._
 3. Gansner et al.'s exact or heuristic algorithm. _See citation GKNV93 in Healy & Nikolov (2013), pp. 441._